 There’s no denying the last 2 years have been extremely difficult time for both individuals and corporations.
-Companies have scaled back their marketing strategies in an effort to save money.
+Companies have scaled back their marketing strategy in an effort to save money.
 Lean organizations have turned to new marketing strategies, such as social media, to help them do more with their reduced resources.

 What are some of the lessons to be learned from organizations who thrived (or failed) in the economic crisis?